Esri/arcgis-maps-sdk-unity-samples/sample_project/Assets/SampleViewer/Samples/Identify/readme.md

 # Visualize Identify Results

-Get the Identify Results for individual/multiple buildings in a scene.
+Get the identify results for individual/multiple buildings in a scene.

 ![Image of Identify](Identify.png)